 Armed with these state-of-the-art features, Rocky DEM has helped clients across the globe improve their equipment and process design at a fraction of the cost associated with trial and error experimentation.

-Rocky DEM captured the broad size and shape distribution of the incoming feed.
-Vale engineers then virtually optimized the tilt angle, rotation speed, distance, and profile of the roller disks–leading to significant improvements.
+Vale engineers then virtually optimized the tilt angle, rotation speed, spacing, and profile of the roller disks – leading to significant design improvements.

 After the changes were implemented, production increased by 11.4%, saving $100 million in just over 3 months!